 How does Big Garden Birdwatch help?

-For nearly 40 years, we've been asking you to count the birds in your garden – and you've been brilliant at it.
+For 40 years, we've been asking you to count the birds in your garden – and you've been brilliant at it.

 With over half a million people now regularly taking part, coupled with almost 40 years worth of data, Big Garden Birdwatch allows us to monitor trends and helps us understand how birds are doing.